ogobrecht/d3-force-apex-plugin/README.md

   who are not circular) - thanks to Philippe Duchateau to ask for such a feature and all the testing
-* New option labelPlacementIterations: The number of iterations for the preventLabelOverlappingOnForceEnd function - default is 250 - as higher the number, as higher the quality of the result - for details refer to the description of the simulated annealing function from the author Evan Wang under https://github.com/tinker10/D3-Labeler
+* New option labelPlacementIterations: The number of iterations for the preventLabelOverlappingOnForceEnd function - default is 250 - as higher the number, as higher the quality of the result - for details refer to the description of the simulated annealing function of the author Evan Wang under https://github.com/tinker10/D3-Labeler
 * New behaviour: the font size and weight of a label is aligned when you hovering a node with your mouse - this helps you to find the right label in graphs with many nodes
 * New possible value dotted for the links STYLE attribute: Now you have solid, dashed and dotted available for